 Technology level settings

 Dependencies are configured at Application level for each technology and are configured between individual Analysis Units/groups of Analysis Units.
-You can find out more detailed information about how to ensure dependencies are set up correctly, in Advanced onboarding - review analysis configuration and execution for AIP Console.
+You can find out more detailed information about how to ensure dependencies are set up correctly, in Validate dependency configuration.

 This section lists all Analysis Units created automatically based on the source code discovery process.
 You should check that at least one Analysis Unit exists for the specific technology.
 Settings at Analysis Unit level can be modified independently of the parent Technology settings and any other Analysis Units if required - click the Analysis Unit to view its technology settings: